dronelektron/afk-detector/README.md

 # AFK detector

-Allows you to detect inactive players.
-Active players must do the following:
+Allows you to detect inactive players who do not:

 * Press buttons
+* Look around
-* Move mouse
+* Move around
 * Write messages to chat
 * Use voice commands
 * Change team